Brake the Habit—Six Hour Race March 27, 2021 Holliday Lake State Park, Virginia

 A note about Schwag:

 In an effort to eliminate waste and giving you stuff you don’t want, we have made a change to the registration process and our fees.
 Moving forward, race entries will not include a shirt or other schwag items.
-We have decreased the registration fees by the amount we would normally pay for shirts.
 If you would like a shirt or other cool items we come up with, you can add it on and pay for it when you register.
 The price will range from $10-$20, depending on the item, and you will pick it up at race check-in.
 So if you want it great, if not great!
 If you want one, though, be sure to order when registering, as we won't be ordering extras.
 We will still have cool finishers prizes!

 7 am–8:30 am: Race Check-In